 - You will present yourself at the Canadian border (port of entry); and

 - You are a citizen of a country whose citizens require a TRV.
-To review this list of countries, visit: (English/Français)
+To review the list of countries click here

 - If you are currently in Canada with a valid study or work permit, you MUST submit your application to Ottawa.
 Do NOT send your application anywhere else.